 On April 19th, the UF International community celebrated its 45th International Night.
 Since I am an international student, I feel proud in describing my experience during international night.
 International night is an annual festival when all the international students from different countries come together to represent their countries.
 Since this was my first international night, I was very excited to become part of it.
 My friends and I mainly attended evening parts of the events, but the official celebration started in the morning.
 The whole day is dedicated to celebrating diverse cultures and traditions.

 As a part of the evening events, different countries set up booths to allow students to learn about their respective places through either food tasting or showcasing different artifacts made from their countries.
-Since I am a big foodie, I was excited to try a multitude of … Read More »
+Since I am a big foodie, I was excited … Read More »

 It always marvels me how fast time passes sometimes.
 It seems like only yesterday that I was still waiting months to turn 21– and it’s more than just the alcohol.
 For me, turning 21 is the last great huzzah of youth.
 At 22, you’re expected to be getting your life in order, you’re out of college, you can (theoretically) support yourself, and if you’re lucky, you’ve landed a job using your degree.

 For you out-of-towners who don’t know, Ohio is one of the states where drivers under the age of 21 have vertical licenses instead of horizontal (hence the title).
 This is more than just a post about drinking and alcohol (in fact this is the only mention); I find there’s no need and it’s overrated anyway.
-This is a post that I have made a tradition of every year since … Read More »
+This is a post that … Read More »

 During the weekend, after our 3 o’clock final practice before the spring game, Coach Keys, along with Phil Gunder, had Â about eight UF alumni football players host a real-life conference with all the underclassmen on the team.
 Each guy introduced himself and gave basic background information like what position they played.
 Then, each stood up and gave their story about the college football experience at UF.